Pleural fluid smear

-A needle is placed through the skin and muscles of the chest wall into the space around the lungs, called the pleural space.
+A needle is placed through the skin and muscles of your chest wall into the space around the lungs, called the pleural space.
 As fluid drains into a collection bottle, you may cough a bit.
 This is because your lung re-expands to fill the space where fluid had been.
-This sensation lasts for a few hours after the test.
+This sensation may last for a few hours after the test.

 Why the Test is Performed

-The test is performed if you have a pleural effusion and its cause is not known, especially if the provider suspects an infection or cancer.
+The test is performed if you have a pleural effusion and its cause is not known, especially if your provider suspects an infection or cancer.